 Club Valtur Pila, Sestriere, Italy

-Author: Kyle McCarthyTags : Adventure Trip, All-Inclusive Resort, Christmas Holiday, Europe, Family-Friendly Hotels, Golf, Italy, Kids Club, Resort, Snowsports, Spa & Wellness, Spring Break, Tennis, Watersports, Winter Getaway
+Author: Family Travel Forum StaffTags : Adventure Trip, All-Inclusive Resort, Christmas Holiday, Disabled, Europe, Family-Friendly Hotels, Golf, Italy, Kids Club, Resort, Snowsports, Spa & Wellness, Spring Break, Tennis, Watersports, Winter Getaway

 When it comes to children, there's no nationality more disposed to cheek-pinching and cooing than the Italians.
-In fact, the Italian notion of family (and we don't mean "The Sopranos") is exactly what makes vacationing there with children so special.
-One week of skiing and snowplay with the equipe at Club Valtur Pila (877/582-2284) in Italy's Valle d'Aosta region, convinced my family that bambini of all ages are welcomed, even adored.
+In fact, the Italian notion of family is exactly what makes vacationing there with children so special.
+One week of skiing and snowplay with the equipe at Club Valtur Pila (02/300-99-811) in Italy's Valle d'Aosta region, convinced my family that bambini of all ages are welcomed, even adored.
 And although some visitors may be taken aback by the casual Italian-style regard (or lack thereof) for schedules, rules and strict safety precautions, we got into a Viva Italia! groove and found the Valtur crew really know what makes kids happy.

 Like the chain of French vacation villages called Club Med, the Italian-owned Club Valtur runs all-inclusive resorts around the world staffed by enthusiastic and friendly equipe (Italian for 'crew.')
-These young people, mostly Italian, serve three feasts daily; spotlessly maintain the attractive, functional property; tenderly care for infants and toddlers; train 5 to16-year-olds in myriad sports; keep an eye on teens; and come together each evening to sing, dance, joke in Italian or otherwise put on a smile on the face of every guest.
+These young people, mostly Italian, serve three feasts daily; spotlessly maintain the attractive, functional property and keep the kids entertained while training them in a myriad of sports.

 Skiing for All Levels